IBM/open-prediction-service-hub/ml-service-implementations/wml-service/README.md

 __To launch tests on your WML instance:__

-First, make sure you have a working and configured environment to use AWS SDK (Option 3, 4 or 5 as described in [AWS SDK documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials))
+First, make sure you have a working and configured environment with the following global variables:
+- WML_API_KEY : your Watson Machine Learning service apikey
+- WML_URL : your Watson Machine Learning service url
+- WML_INSTANCE_ID : your Watson Machine Learning service instance id

 Then, run tests using tox:
 ```